 4. Fort Snelling State Park

 You can escape the concrete jungle of the Twin Cities with a short trip to Fort Snelling State Park.
-Fort Snelling was built in the 1820’s atop a bluff overlooking the confluence of the lead you to Minnehaha Park in Minneapolis or to the Minnesota National Wildlife Refuge.
-Plan your trip for the fall if you want to enjoy miles of hiking through a wonderland of colors.
+Fort Snelling was built in the 1820s atop a bluff overlooking the point where the Minnesota and Mississippi rivers meet.
+In fact, the Dakota called it Ha-Ha Mdo-Te, which means “junction of two rivers.”
+The park has 18 miles of hiking trails, and biking and canoeing are also possible in warmer months; in winter the park is ideal for snowshoeing.
+If you want to enjoy miles of hiking through a wonderland of colors, though, go in the fall.
 There is also a beach on Snelling Lake and canoe rentals at the park office.

 You can tour the historic Soudan Underground Mine in the Iron Range to learn what life was like for a miner in Minnesota’s first iron ore mine.
 The mine is now home to the University of Minnesota’s particle physics lab.
 After you are done touring the mine area, you can drive or hike to Vermillion Lake and drop a line to catch your lunch.
 There is also camping available.